maksimarefev/staking-contract/README.md

 ## Current test and coverage results for *i7-8550U 1.80GHz/16Gb RAM/WIN10 x64*
 ```
 StakingContract
-√ Should change total stake after staking (101ms)
+√ Should change total stake after staking (97ms)
-√ Should not allow to unstake before the timeout has expired (95ms)
+√ Should not allow to unstake before the timeout has expired (107ms)
-√ Should allow to unstake after the timeout has expired (100ms)
+√ Should allow to unstake after the timeout has expired (96ms)
 √ Should not allow to unstake if nothing at stake
 √ Should not allow to claim if there is no reward
-√ Should not allow for non-owner to change the rewardPercentage
+√ Should not allow for non-owner to change the reward percentage
-√ Should not allow for non-owner to change the rewardRate
+√ Should not allow for non-owner to change the reward period
-√ Should not allow for non-owner to change the stakeWithdrawalTimeout
+√ Should not allow for non-owner to change the stake withdrawal timeout (38ms)
-√ Should allow for the owner to change the rewardPercentage
+√ Should allow for the owner to change the reward percentage
-√ Should allow for the owner to change the rewardPeriod
+√ Should allow for the owner to change the reward period
-√ Should allow for the owner to change the stakeWithdrawalTimeout
+√ Should allow for the owner to change the stake withdrawal timeout
-√ Should not allow to set the rewardPercentage to zero
+√ Should not allow to set the reward percentage to zero
-√ Should not allow to set the rewardPercentage greater than 100
+√ Should not allow to set the reward percentage greater than 100
-√ Should not allow to set the rewardRate to zero
+√ Should not allow to set the reward period to zero
-√ Should calculate the reward properly (88ms)
+√ Should calculate the reward properly (78ms)
-√ Should calculate the reward properly (82ms)
+√ Should calculate the reward properly (78ms)
 √ Should return the valid owner
-√ Should return the valid stake volume (65ms)
+√ Should return the valid stake volume (63ms)
 √ Should not allow to transfer ownership to the zero address
 √ Should allow to transfer ownership to the valid address
 ```